Sesame Beef

 • Lettuce wraps: Lettuce wraps are a great low-carb way to serve up the meat.
 Add your favorite toppings like sliced cabbage, Sriracha, or bean sprouts.

-• With rice: This beef also goes great over white or brown rice or cauliflower rice.
+• With rice: This beef also goes great over sushi rice, brown rice, or cauliflower rice for a low-carb option!

 • With noodles: Serve this sesame beef recipe over noodles.
 Rice noodles, ramen, high-fiber spaghetti, or veggie noodles make a great base for beef.

-• Grains bowls: Eat with your favorite grains and vegetables.
-We love adding it to Asian Noodle Bowls or Rice Bowls
+• Grain bowls: Eat with your favorite grains and vegetables.
+We love adding it to Asian Noodle Bowls or Rice Bowls.

 • Spring rolls: How about letting the beef cool a bit and then wrapping it in a rice paper roll for a new twist on an Asian spring roll?